AudioEditSurvey/AudioEditSurvey/README.md

 ## Scope

-This survey focuses on works that make direct contributions to **audio editing in the era of foundation models**.
-We define audio editing as modifying the acoustic attributes, instances, or semantic content of an existing audio recording, without transformations so substantial that they amount to generating an entirely new audio sample.
+In this survey, we focus on works that make direct contributions to audio editing in the era of foundation models.
+To ensure a precise and focused discussion, we adopt two main inclusion criteria: (1) the task should center on audio editing, which we define as modifying the acoustic attributes, instances, or content of an existing audio recording, without transformations so substantial that they amount to generating an entirely new audio sample; (2) the method should rely on mainstream audio foundation model paradigms.

-Accordingly, this survey mainly includes methods that rely on mainstream audio foundation model paradigms.
-We do not aim to comprehensively cover pure audio generation, signal-processing-based editing workflows, or spatial audio editing.
+Accordingly, we do not cover works primarily focused on audio generation, nor do we provide an extensive discussion of signal-processing-based audio editing methods.
+In addition, to maintain a focused scope, spatial audio\footnote{Spatial audio refers to multi-channel audio formats, such as binaural stereo and first-order Ambisonics (FOA).} and related editing techniques are beyond the main scope of this survey.

 ---